-mode (default '00644') Mode (permissions) of the file.
-May be used to make executable bit enabled for downloaded script
+mode (default '0o644') Mode (permissions) of the file.
+May be used to make executable bit enabled for downloaded script sha256 (optional) Sha256 hashsum of the file.
+If real hashsum is different this step will fail.

 Warning: The download is cached similarly to other commands.
 Currently there is no way to control the caching.
 But it's common practice to publish every new version of archive with different URL (i.e. include version number in the url itself)